Our online programmes are taught completely online, with no need to attend the University.

-The online learning courses offered by ScHARR are taught completely online, meaning that there is there is no attendance at university and no travel requirements.
-This offers you flexibility and enables you to study what you want, when you want, and from wherever you may be, allowing you to fit study around part or full-time employment.
+These courses offer you flexibility and enable you to study what you want, when you want, wherever you are, allowing you to fit study around work or other commitments.

-We recommend that students spend approximately 150 hours of study for each 15 credit module.
-This is equivalent to about 10-12 hours of study time per module each week, so online learning courses are usually studied over 2-3 years, taking 2 modules each semester.
+We recommend that you spend approximately 150 hours studying for each 15 credit module.
+This is equivalent to about 10-12 hours of study time per module each week.

-As far as possible, students will be required to keep up with the set timetable for the course.
-This is mainly to enable full value to be obtained from discussions, debates and other participatory exercises.
+As far as possible, you should keep up with the set timetable for the programme.
+This will enable you to get full value from discussions, debates and other participatory exercises.

 - Laptop or desktop computer (Windows/Mac)

 - Webcam (preferable, not essential)

 Although you'll be able to view our teaching materials on a smartphone or tablet, some of the tools we use may not work properly on a mobile device.